yoko-vicky/react-suggest-field/README.md

   },
 ];

+const maxItemLength = 3

 const myErrorMessages: ErrorMessagesType = {
-  maximumReached: 'Unable to add a new item as it reached 3 items.',
+  maximumReached: `Unable to add a new item as it reached ${maxItemLength} items.`,
   alreadyAdded: 'This item is already added.',
   unavailableCharacters: 'Sorry...
 Only letters, numbers are available.', };